Join our Student Nursing Associate Apprenticeship at UHBW!

 Your application form will be forwarded for shortlisting when the advert closes.
 All personal information is removed and each application is identified by a unique number.
 The shortlister evaluates each application, using scoring a criteria which is based on the Person Specification.
 If there are large number of applicants this process may take a week or two to complete.

-Applications must achieve a minimum score to be invited to the assessment the day and interview.
+Applications must achieve a minimum score to be invited to our assessment centre and interview.
 Candidates will be informed of the outcome via the TRAC e-mail system.

 Successful candidates will be required to provide evidence of their academic qualifications, please ensure that you have the original certificates.